TwosHusbandS/Project-127/Installer/Info/SocialClubLaunch.md

 A -- Route 3 --> D(Machine Hash 3) --> E
 ```

-Now, when you launch the game offline, it was designed to (again) determine with Route it would use, use the **SAME ROUTE** as it did before, and generate the **SAME MACHINE HASH** as it did before, before decrypting the cfg.dat with the generated machine hash, validating the session (mainly by checking if a timestamp included in the decrypted cfg.dat is in the past or not) and launches the game.
+Now, when you launch the game offline, it was designed to (again) determine which Route it would use, use the **SAME ROUTE** as it did before, and generate the **SAME MACHINE HASH** as it did before, before decrypting the cfg.dat with the generated machine hash, validating the session (mainly by checking if a timestamp included in the decrypted cfg.dat is in the past or not) and launches the game.

 Offline GTA, trying to offline-launch the game: